mvolkmann/blog/src/swift/CloudKit.md

   A CloudKit container is a collection of one, two, or three databases where one is public, one is private, and one shared.
+  Each of these can have a development and production version.

+  An app can have its own container or it can share a container with other apps.
   An app can access multiple containers.

 - Database